dali-lab/dali-challenges/docs/website_challenge.md

 ## Register a Domain!

-Lets start off the term right, with a domain of your own that you'll use throughout the course.
+Lets start off the term right, with a domain of your own that you'll use throughout the rest of this challenge.

 We'll use NameCheap as our registrar.
-Namecheap is a good [net citizen](https://www.netneutrality.com/) and have free domains for students.
+Namecheap is a good [net citizen](https://www.netneutrality.com/) and has free domains for students!

 🚀 go to: [https://nc.me/](https://nc.me/)
 and lets register you a domain!